Bekalah/stone-grimoire/helix-renderer/README_RENDERER.md

 4. **Double-helix lattice** - two phase-shifted sine strands with 144 vertical struts.

 ## Palette
 Colors are loaded from `data/palette.json`.
-If the file is missing, the renderer displays a small notice and falls back to a safe default palette.
-Loaded or fallback colors also update the page background and text for consistent contrast.
-Extended palette sets live in `../export/spiral_palettes.json` for future offline experiments.
-Colors are loaded from `data/palette.json`.
-If the file is missing, the renderer shows a small notice and falls back to a safe default palette.
+If the file is missing—or a browser blocks `file://` fetches—the renderer shows a small notice and falls back to a safe default palette.
 The chosen colors also set the page background and text for consistent contrast.
 Extended palette sets live in `../export/spiral_palettes.json` for future offline experiments.

 ## ND-Safe Choices
 - No animation, motion, or autoplay.